serengil/crypto/README.md

 com.crypto.action.EccOverRealNumbers.java is a legacy file, and it handles key exchange on real numbers.
 You should run it only if you wonder how ECC formulas work theoretically.

+Alternatively, you should run the file under python folder if you feel more comfortable at python

 License
 =======